-Certified Employees: Certified employees are not allowed to leave their job assignment during duty hours without the express permission of their immediate supervisor.
+Certified employees are not allowed to leave their job assignment during duty hours without the express permission of their immediate supervisor.
+Certified employees may be required to perform additional duties as directed by school policy or assigned by their immediate supervisors.